Marrying the components of a modern home with an agrarian lifestyle together within a new development.

 decoration

-The property was part of a large sub-division, and this particular lot sat at the end of the existing culdesac.
+The property was part of a large sub-division and this particular lot sat at the end of the existing cul-de-sac.
 A large portion of the property was exposed to the road at the front and along the side property line shared with a neighbor.
-One of our first priorities was to screen the views of the culdesac and the road vegetatively, giving the property as much privacy as possible without over planting.
+One of our first priorities was to screen the views of the cul-de-sacs and the road vegetatively, giving the property as much privacy as possible without over planting.

 We incorporated a number of stone retaining walls and terraces to support the steep slopes along the hillside at the back of the property.
-For setback and grading purposes, the ideal location for the cabana turned out to be in an area close to the hillside, so we located the cabana, pool and spa together and placed them on a raised terrace at the base of the slope.
+For setback and grading purposes, the ideal location for the cabana turned out to be in an area close to the hillside, so we located the cabana, pool, and spa together, placing them on a raised terrace at the base of the slope.

 tall-timber-inset